66Origin/node-necs/doc/doc.md

 Delete a specific component from this entity.
 If the Component is not found, an error will be thrown.

+A common mistake is to delete components, but forget to delete its listeners.
+It may cause memory leaks and bugs if you insert back the component later.

 **Kind**: instance method of [<code>Entity</code>](#Entity)
 **Returns**: [<code>Entity</code>](#Entity) - this entity (useful for chaining)